lydell/js-tokens/README.md

 /a/g;
 ```

-But in case of _function expressions_ they’re not.
+But _function expressions_ are of course not statements.
 It’s difficult to tell an function _expression_ from a function _statement_ without parsing.

 Luckily, none of these edge cases are likely to occur in real code.